-- 1 onion, chopped
+- 1 onion (chopped)

-- ½ cup chopped red bell pepper
+- ½ cup chopped red, orange or yellow bell pepper

-- 1 jalapeno pepper, seeded and minced
+- 1 jalapeno pepper (seeded and minced)

-- Kosher or coarse salt and freshly ground pepper to taste
+- Kosher salt and freshly ground pepper (to taste)

 - 2 cups baby spinach

-- 8 large eggs, beaten
+- 8 large eggs

-- About 20 Way Better Spicy Sriracha tortilla chips
+- About 20 tortilla chips

 - ⅔ cup grated cheddar cheese

-- Fresh salsa (homemade or store-bought) to serve
+- Fresh salsa (homemade or store-bought to serve)

-1. In a large skillet, melt the butter over medium heat.
+- In a large skillet, melt the butter over medium heat.
 Add the onions, bell peppers, and jalapeno, and season with salt and pepper.
 Sauté the vegetables for about 5 minutes, until tender.
-Add the spinach, and sauté for 1 more minutes until it starts to wilt.
+Add the spinach, and sauté for 1 more minute until it starts to wilt.

-2. Sprinkle the cheese over the top, cover the pan, and let sit for a minute until the cheese is melted and the eggs have finished cooking.
+- Sprinkle the cheese over the top, cover the pan, and let sit for a minute until the cheese is melted and the eggs have finished cooking.
 Serve with the salsa.